zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 <https://bgp.tools/table.txt>.
 The Cymru source can also be used, if
 requested.

-1. Input is the IP address in the call to this section.
+1. Input is the IP address in the call to this section ("Input IP").

 2. Prepend the *Cymru Base Name* with the label "origin" (IPv4) or "origin6" (IPv6) ("Expanded Base Name").
 Example of expanded basenames :